chanzuckerberg/single-cell-curation/schema/2.0.0/anndata_encoding.md

 * [#43](https://github.com/chanzuckerberg/single-cell-curation/issues/43) obsm MUST be encoded as numpy arrays
 * AnnData MUST contain a raw layer.
 * Moved organism from uns to obs
+* `tags` and `default_field` presentation metadata are not used by the application and have been deprecated.